zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 550 Econometrics I/Estimation IV - Maximum Likelihood Estimation.md

 We'll have some FOCs:
 $$0 = \frac{d}{d\theta} \sumn{i} \log f_Y(y_i;\theta)$$

+Sometimes we'll be able to solve these FOCs analytically to find a general expression for a maximum likelihood estimator.

 ### Example

 Suppose I have the linear regression parametric family; that is, $Y_i$ are iid, with